 Luckily, it looks like Michelle and her family have finally found home.
 And oh my…it’s a gorgeous spot.
 Please enjoy the beauty, Friends!

-A: There’s my husband and I, who met as design students 16 years ago in Sydney, and our three little girls, twins aged four, and their little sister who’s two-and-a-half.
+Hello.
+Here’s a little intro to my family.
+There’s my husband and I, who met as design students in Sydney, and our three little girls, twins aged four, and their little sister who’s two-and-a-half.
 That’s right: we went from a happy couple to a family of five in 18 months!

-A: Over the last eight years we have lived a semi-permanent life, following jobs in Hong Kong, Australia, and now San Francisco, which is both thrilling and unsettling.
+Over the last many years we have lived a semi-permanent life, following jobs in Hong Kong, Australia, and now San Francisco, which is both thrilling and unsettling.
 My heart gets confused as to where ‘home’ really is.

 When we relocated to San Francisco we were both itching to create a real home and buy some furniture.
 We saw this house three times, each time with an emphatic ‘No,’ and possibly some folded arms, eye rolling, and huffing from me, as it needed a lot of work.
 With a new job for my husband and three kids under age of two crawling around our feet, a big remodeling job just didn’t sound like something we could take on.